 5. The Necropolis

 Inspired by the famous Père Lachaise in Paris, Glasgow’s Necropolis is a remarkable Victorian cemetery adorned with some 3,500 monuments.
 Amongst the most notable graves are a monument to Protestant Reformation leader John Knox, and a Celtic cross designed by influential Glaswegian architect Charles Rennie Mackintosh.
-Guided walking tours around the cemetery are available a few times a month and are a brilliant way to uncover its fascinating history.

 6. Kibble Palace